SergeWilfried/dunia-protocol-core/docs/protocol/protocol-controlled-value/ethuniswappcvcontroller.md

 1. withdraw 99% of the ETH from the UniswapPCVDeposit
 2. execute a trade with held ETH to bring the spot price back up to peg
 3. deposit remaining ETH balance back into the Uniswap PCV Deposit
-4. burn excess held FEI
+4. burn excess held COWRIE

 {% hint style="info" %}
 Only 99% is withdrawn because if there are no other LPs there could be rounding errors against dust